blockwell-ai/docs/docs/wallet/getting-started-android.md

 ## 2. Register for an account

-Open the installed Blockwell-QR app, and you'll first see the login screen.
+Open the installed Blockwell Wallet app, and you'll first see the login screen.
 Tap the text **No Account?
 Register here**.

 Fill in your email address and a password and tap **REGISTER**.